MarwanAlsoltany/gdpr-tools/README.md

     - `data-consent-value`:
         - The sanitized attribute value.
     - `data-consent-alternative`:
-        - The alternative attribute value that will be used instead of the original value.
+        - The alternative attribute value that will be used instead of the original value (this attribute will be added in the frontend automatically if it was not specified in the backend).
     - `data-consent-original-{{ sanitizedAttribute:[href|src|srcset|poster|data] }}` e.g. `data-consent-original-src`:
         - The original value of the sanitized attribute, this is useful when an element contains more than one sanitizable attribute, the second and third data-attributes will be overwritten when the second attribute is sanitized.
-- Attributes added via the Frontend:
+- Attributes added in the Frontend:
     - `data-consent-category`:
         - The sanitized element category.
     - `data-consent-decorator`: